Female Incontinence Overview

 Millions of people experience involuntary loss of urine or a sudden urge to urinate before losing a large amount of urine.
 Urinary incontinence and bladder control are issues that more than 13 million people in the United States share.
 Although both men and women can share these often embarrassing situations, incontinence and bladder control are twice as likely to occur in women, especially moms and older women.
 Pregnancy and childbirth, menopause, and the structure of the female urinary tract all account for this difference between the sexes.

 However, female incontinence is not inevitable with age.
 It is a medical problem and your doctor or nurse can help you find a solution.
-If you sometimes have trouble reaching the bathroom in time or experience leaking when you laugh, sneeze, or lift something heavy, then there may be a medical solution for you and Dr. Allen might have the answer.
+If you sometimes have trouble reaching the bathroom in time or experience leaking when you laugh, sneeze or lift something heavy, then there may be a bladder control treatment for you, and Dr. Mark Allen, Plano, Frisco and Dallas, Texas urology specialist, might have the answer.